By Angelina Egland and Cheryl Moreau

 Frontier Regional School, South Deerfield, MA

-Editor’s Note: The author’s attended the Western Mass Youth Climate Summit co-organized by the Hitchcock Center and Mass Audubon’s Arcadia Sanctuary.
+Editor’s Note: The authors attended the Western Mass Youth Climate Summit co-organized by the Hitchcock Center and Mass Audubon’s Arcadia Sanctuary.
 As part of the Summit, participating school teams are asked to develop a Climate Action Plan for their school.
 Here is a summary of the execution and implementation of their plan that was presented at the Mass Environmental Education Society (MEES) Conference.
 To learn more about about additional aspects of this Climate Action Plan, please visit this post.
-This piece was lightly edited for readability.
+This piece is a contribution to Hitchcock Center’s Youth Voices for the Environment and was lightly edited for readability.

 Hi my name is Angelina Egland and this is Cheryl Moreau and we are current eighth graders.
 When we first joined the eighth grade environmental club we never imagined that we would be here, talking to all of you today.
 We want to thank Colleen Kelley of the Hitchcock Center and Brittany Gutermuth at Mass Audubon’s Arcadia Sanctuary.
 Also, we thank our fellow students from other schools who attended the Youth Climate Summit and shared their ideas.